 What does it mean if a tooth is impacted?

 All of this crowding results in the wisdom teeth being unable to erupt through the gums properly – a condition commonly referred to as “impacted”.
 Often they grow in sideways, backward, tilted, and, sometimes, they may even remain completely under the surface of the jawbone.

 While you may feel nothing out of place, impacted teeth are at a significant risk for becoming infected, fracturing the jaw, or damaging neighboring teeth.
-For this reason, it is often necessary for Dr. Cuomo, Dr. Cuomo, Dr. Marzullo, Dr. Patella, Dr. Miller Jr., Dr. Lee, Dr. Valenti or Dr. Huberman to remove them.
+For this reason, it is often necessary for Dr. Cuomo, Dr. Cuomo, Dr. Marzullo, Dr. Patella, Dr. Miller Jr., Dr. Lee or Dr. Valenti to remove them.

 Classification of Impaction: Terms to Know

 - Mesial Impaction: The most common type of impaction, the tooth is angled forward toward the front of the mouth.